chartjs/chartjs-plugin-annotation/README.md

 	// Only draw a line for a specific data at the specified index.
 Currently only supported for bar graphs
 	onlyForDataIndex: 1,

+	// Draw a line only over the data of the specified dataset index.
+	// Only available if onlyForDataIndex is set
+	datasetIndex: 0,

 	// Add a padding to the start and end of the line
 	// Only available if onlyForDataIndex is set
 	linePadding: 5,